 The federal CARES Act was signed into law March 27, 2020.
 The Act provides enhanced Unemployment Insurance (UI) benefits, Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Pandemic Unemployment Compensation (PUC) for individuals.

-The program provides $250 billion for an extended unemployment insurance program and expands eligibility and offers workers an additional $600 per week for four months, on top of what state programs pay.
-It also extends UI benefits through Dec.
-31 for eligible workers.
+The program provides $250 billion for an extended unemployment insurance program and expanded eligibility.
+The program also offered workers an additional $600 per week for four months, on top of what state programs pay; however, this ended on July 31, 2020.
+On the other hand, the program extends UI benefits through Dec.
+31, 2020 for eligible workers.
 The deal applies to the self-employed, independent contractors and gig economy workers.

 Pandemic Emergency Unemployment Compensation (PEUC)

 PEUC benefits are available to anyone who is no longer eligible for other kinds of unemployment benefits from the date the state signed its agreement with the Department of Labor.

 If a person exhausts PEUC benefits, they should be eligible for PUA benefits according to Labor Department guidance.

 PUC ended on July 31, 2020.
 Before it ended the program allowed all regular UI and PUA claimants will receive their usual calculated benefit plus an additional $600 per week in compensation.PUA Pandemic Unemployment Assistance (PUA)